 If sending in a video audition, state your name, age, and what show you're audition for before you start your song.

 There are also registration papers and students biographies that need to be filled out and emailed to us or brought in.
 You will find all of those further down on this page.

 What is the cost?

 Full tuition for the session is $255 per student, $235 for a second child (or 2nd tuition of a child participating in two shows), and $215 for a third child.
 A $75 nonrefundable deposit is due on the date of auditions, and this deposit is deducted from the total tuition fee.

 Each student's tuition helps pay for the show royalties, scripts/chorus books, costumes, props, set pieces, backdrops, makeup, and any additional costs that may come up during each show.

 All students should wear comfortable clothing and shoes that they can dance and move around freely in.
 Once they have received their scripts, they will need to bring them to rehearsal everyday.
 Students should also bring a pencil, highlighter, water bottle, and a snack or money to purchase one here (our prices range from $0.75-1.50).

-Brady is a 16-year-old sophomore at Hermon High School.
+Brady is a 16-year-old junior at Hermon High School.
 He has been doing theatre at Next Gen since he was 8 years old, and he has been a part of the directing team for over 4 years.
-Brady has voice training experience, and also participates in Show Choir through his school.
-He would like to go to school for business.
+Brady has had professional voice training, leadership experience, and has worked in theatre education.
+He is currently in school for business.